TeamPlanetaryDrive/2022_RapidReact/README.md

-# InfiniteRecharge-2022
+# RapidReact 2022

 This is the readme for our team's effort to program for this competition.

-This year we are working on getting a robo working with the Infinite Recharge ruleset
+This year we are working on getting a functional robot to lob balls.

 main goals:
+ + fix deprecated library references
- + TBD
+ + tbd